 As well as taking all required courses, students will re-enroll in courses having the status "repeatable for credit" (such as journal club, seminar and research courses) for the duration of their program in order to meet the total number of credits required for graduation.

-For more information about the program, please visit the College of Medicine's Pharmacology and Physiology (http://www.drexelmed.edu/Home/AcademicPrograms/BiomedicalGraduateStudies/Programs/MastersDoctoralPrograms/PharmacologyPhysiology.aspx) Program (http://drexel.edu/medicine/academics/graduate-school/pharmacology-physiology/) web page.
+For more information about the program, please visit the College of Medicine's Pharmacology and Physiology program (https://drexel.edu/medicine/ academics/graduate-school/pharmacology-physiology/) webpage.